 Consistent application over time is the key to harnessing cognitive behavioral therapy.
 Therefore, success relies on each individual’s willingness to succeed through intentional action.
 Understanding psychological, neurological and emotional influences is only the first step in making real progress.
 With the understanding as a foundation, improvement relies on identifying our thought patterns and emotional responses in real time, then curtailing our natural responses and intentionally acting out patterns of a positive mindset.
 It means stopping our self talk mid-sentence, then re-framing the thought in a positive light.
 It means identifying a negative assumption as it happens, then intentionally considering other perspectives.
 It means acknowledging our emotional responses as they arise, then stopping to identify what evoked the emotion before making a rational decision to embrace or reject the emotional response.

-Using the BEQ Applications Guide and Tip of the Week together can maximize your ability to achieve real change in your EQ habits.
+Using the BEQ Applications Guide can maximize your ability to achieve real change in your EQ habits.
 The Tip of the Week can act as a regular reminder of skills and habits you’ve already mastered, or it can introduce new areas to focus on for the week ahead.
 At the same time, the Applications Guide can provide strategies for specific situations on a day-to-day basis.
 Both take cognitive behavioral therapy to a new level by putting the power of personal development directly into the hands of individuals, and both are available exclusively from TRACOM.

 “Effects of Occupational Stress Management Intervention Programs:A Meta-Analysis,” American Psychological Association, 2008